Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 ⚠️ Samanola Adawiya has something mysterious.

-My drone lost control, hit a tree, and fell into Baththalu Oya.
+My drone lost control, hit a tree, and fell into Baththulu Oya.

 😰 Luckily, I managed to rescue it before it was swept towards Paradise Falls.